 What to Serve with Cabbage Rolls

-Cabbage rolls are usually served as a main dish, so it is good to have a side dish with it.
-Some of the most common side dishes are mashed potatoes or perogies, egg noodles, roasted vegetables, or rye bread.
-In our home growing up, we always had a full meal consisting of sausage, cabbage rolls, perogies and a salad.
+Sides.
+Cabbage rolls are usually served as a main dish, so it is good to have a side dish with them.
+Some of the most common side dishes are mashed potatoes or perogies, egg noodles, roasted vegetables (such as this roasted white asparagus), or rye bread.

 Ingredients